Milk-Yan/optimal-task-scheduling/README.md

 # SOFTENG 306 Project 1 - Group 13 Notice me Sinnenpai
 ## Background
-This project attempts to solve a solve a difficult scheduling problem for the leader of a 'Big-As Parallel Computing Centre', who need to schedule processes on their parallel computer systems.
+This project attempts to solve a difficult scheduling problem for the leader of a 'Big-As Parallel Computing Centre', who needs to schedule processes on their parallel computer systems.
 The objectives of the project are fast execution time and high quality software.
 More details and documentation about the project can be found in the [wiki](wiki/Home.md).

 ## Running the Project
 There are two milestones for the project.
 There will be a GitHub release made for each milestone, including a runnable jar of the project.